List of The Mary Tyler Moore Show episodes

-The Mary Tyler Moore Show is an American television series that originally aired from September 19, 1970, to March 19, 1977.
+The Mary Tyler Moore Show was an American television series that originally aired from September 19, 1970, to March 19, 1977.
 Each season consisted of 24 half-hour episodes.

 Series overview

 All seven seasons have been released on DVD by 20th Century Fox Home Entertainment.
 In addition, the series is also available for streaming and download in the digital format.